coderefinery/git-collaborative/_episodes/03-distributed.md

 - There is nothing special about the name `origin`.
 The `origin` is just an alias.
 - We can call these aliases as we like.
-- We can add and remove remotes.
+- We can add and remove remotes:

 ```shell
 $ git remote add upstream https://github.com/project/project.git